Here’s another one, this time from Procenic P8. What makes this 2-in-1 stick vacuum stand out?

 |Attachments||Soft Dusting Brush

 Main motorized cleaning head

 7000 Pa (max mode)

 A lot of consumers were happy with how this cordless stick vacuum cleaned their homes.
 The price is a big reason why this gotten high ratings.
 At just a little under $160, this much cheaper than a Dyson V6.

 Reviews say that run time is around 20 to 30 minutes, less if you turn on the max function.
 One neat feature would be the locking mechanism wherein you won’t need to constantly squeeze the trigger for power.
 It’ll put less of a strain on your wrist and fingers when using it.

 The tools also lock in place with a click which is nice for a vacuum at this price point.

-One downside would be the lack of agitation that limits this to being effective on low pile carpet.
+One downside would be the lack of agitation that limits this to be effective on low pile carpet.

 Emptying this is also easy because dirt falls off from the bin thanks to the baffle that keeps dirt at the bottom.